How Appraisals Work (FHA vs. Conventional)

 Ultimately, the loan used to purchase the home will determine whether your transaction is subject to an FHA or conventional appraisal.
 Your loan originator will help you determine the best option, guiding you to the best value.

-If you’re ready to take the first step toward a new home, call 888-602-6626 to speak with an Open Mortgage originator who can explain your options and find the loan that’s best for your situation.
+If you’re ready to take the first step toward a new home, contact an Open Mortgage originator who can explain your options and find the loan that’s best for your situation.